railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 list is the one that will be used by default.

-Once a package has been defined on the order, Open ERP will throw up an alert if the ordered quantities don't correspond to the proposed packages.
+Once a package has been defined on the order, Open ERP will throw up an alert if the ordered quantities do not correspond to the proposed packages.
 The quantity must be a multiple of the field :guilabel:`Quantity by Package` defined on the packaging form.

 .. figure:: images/sale_warning_packaging.png